olaven/exam-pg6101/README.md

 My assumption is that this is fine in an exam, as I want to show that load-balancing is working.
 * To authorize users, I am using `Authentication` as an argument to endpoint-functions instead of the method-based approach shown in class.
 This is because it gave me easy and readable access to the dto-object.
 My assumption is that this is OK because the same functionality is achieved, and it is still achieved with Spring Security.
+* I am assuming that the requirement on 70% test coverage if meant for the "main API" (`api`-module in my case).
+I am assuming this because it is an E requirement, where only one service is mentioned/required.
 * I have removed the basic-auth setup that was shown during class, as it caused an annoying login-popup in the browser.
 My assumption is that this is OK, as login with body is still supported.
 * The assignment states that there should be an API to handle user details.
 Since this is a requirement before B-grades/security,